GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 #### Car on-board application

-* We will develop a Java application to run in the system of the car.
+* We will develop a Java application to run in the system of the car(over a Linux distribution).

   - We need a tool to have control over the car status.
   - The application needs to contain not only presentation features, but also logic to elaborate the data coming from the sensors and manage the execution of a ride without a continuos interaction with the server and deal with real time issues.